 Adam von Almen is an award-winning SAG-AFTRA and AEA performer that has performed across the US and internationally.
 His career spans television, film, stage and concert halls.

-On the theater side, Adam has stepped into leading roles within productions such as Closer Than Ever (International City Theatre), Buddy: The Buddy Holly Story (Forestburgh Playhouse), and Grease (Cabrillo Music Theater), to name a few.
-Adam also workshopped a new production of Merrily We Roll Along with Tony nominated director, Micheal Arden, at the Wallis Annenberg for the Performing Arts.
+On the theater side, Adam just finished performing all summer in the red rocks of Utah within the production of Buddy: The Buddy Holly Story at the Tuachan Center for the Arts.
+Other favorite leading roles include Closer Than Ever and The Heir Apparent (International City Theatre), It’s Christmas Time!
+(Tokyo Disney Sea) and Grease (Cabrillo Music Theater) to name a few.
+Adam also workshopped a new production of Merrily We Roll Along with Tony nominated director, Micheal Arden, at the Wallis Annenberg for the Performing Arts in Los Angeles.